SlavkoKrucaj/swift-rail/README.md

 ```

 ### Lint

+When running lint you additionaly can pass output folder, where the report will be generated (if not passed it will print out to terminal)
+- `--output_folder=''`

 Lint will give you outadet case_ids that you have marked on your ui/unit tests, but no longer exist as test cases on TestRail.